pesho-ivanov/martinus.github.io/_posts/2022/2022-08-27-hashmap-bench-01.md

 All of the work here is available as open source here: [https://github.com/martinus/map_benchmark](https://github.com/martinus/map_benchmark)

 If you like my work, I'd really appreciate it if you can [become my sponsor](https://github.com/sponsors/martinus).

+## Errata

+2022-09-07
+* I claimed that `std::hash` always uses identity hash.
+That's not true, Microsoft's STL uses fnv1a.

+2022-09-08
+* I wrote that absl::Hash is the slowest for `std::string`.
+This is totally not true, that statement should have gone to `boost::hash`.